 Correct preparation for antiretroviral treatment is very important.

 It usually takes about two weeks.
 If the parents are not yet ‘treatment ready’ the start of antiretroviral treatment may have to be postponed.
-However, every effort must be made to speed up preparation, especially in young children, where the disease can progress rapidly.
+However, children who meet the criteria for fast-tracking should be prepared and started on antiretroviral treatment within 7 days of diagnosis.

 Usually two visits to the antiretroviral clinic are needed before treatment can be started: